JohnDelMando/GroceryWeb/README.md

 ### **Additional Development Commands**

-Here are some additional commands we used during the development process:
+Here are some additional commands was used during the development process:

 **Install pip**:
 ```